 Updating kitchens and bathrooms, improving landscaping and making the home more energy-efficient can all pay off.
 However, those projects cost money up front and you need to be confident that you can recoup the costs.

 If you’re making improvements mainly to build equity, pick projects with the highest return on investment.
-Read about the best assets to install here.
+Read about how a renovation achieved a 13 per cent yield here.

 Get a feel for how much your proposed renovation will cost by collecting quotes and speaking to others in your area who have recently renovated.
 It’s also important to be consistent with the property’s upkeep.
 Routine maintenance is tedious and costs money, but a home that’s falling apart is not appealing.
 If you fail to address maintenance issues like leaks and deteriorating roofing, your home equity may begin to decrease over time.